TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

 |img-43|

-Typical applications of the "[All]" language is for "Insert Record", "Plugin" elements (placeholders for something else) or "Flexible Content Element" ("templavoila" extension, typically having localization enabled in the FlexForm content).
+Typical applications of the "[All]" language is for "Insert Record", "Plugin" elements (placeholders for something else).

 Notes